When it comes to your blog SEO, which type of domain is the best option? We've taken a look.

 But you can argue each case, particularly if you look beyond SEO at branding benefits you may get from a separate domain.
 Here are the pros and cons as I see them.
 What do you think?

-+ Google will crawl new blog posts typically within days of launch
++ Google will crawl new blog posts typically within days of launch.

-+ Blog inherits the authority of parent site so can rank immediately for terms within posts
++ Blog inherits the authority of parent site so can rank immediately for terms within posts.

-- Doesn’t help generate external backlinks for which you control the anchor text, e.g. editorial links within blog copy
+- Doesn't help generate external backlinks for which you control the anchor text, e.g. editorial links within blog copy.

-+ Maybe technically easier for some setups
++ Maybe technically easier for some setups.

 - Needs to establish its own reputation through backlinks from other sites so...

-- Will not rank as highly or as quickly as a subfolder
+- Will not rank as highly or as quickly as a subfolder.

 3. Separate domain

-+ Helps you control and generate external backlinks for which you control the anchor text, i.e. editorial links within blog copy back to category and product pages
++ Helps you control and generate external backlinks for which you control the anchor text, i.e. editorial links within blog copy back to category and product pages.

-+ Can target a different country, i.e. I have seen UK companies launching a US hosted blog
++ Can target a different country, i.e. I have seen UK companies launching a US-hosted blog.

 - You may not rank competitively at all for weeks or months depending on the quality of the content you create.
 This may be hard to sell to your colleagues investing in it - it's an act of faith...

-- Will require a long-term commitment to content creation and backlink development
+- Will require a long-term commitment to content creation and backlink development.

-So, to summarise 1 is the safe option, but if you create exceptional content which creates a lot of backlinks then 3 can be valuable in providing links back to the main site from a separate authority site you control.
+So, to summarise 1 is the safe option, but if you create exceptional content that creates a lot of backlinks then 3 can be valuable in providing links back to the main site from a separate authority site you control.
 What do you think?

 An "experiment" to test subfolder vs subdomain

-In 2008, before we launched Smart Insights I setup a new WordPress blog to replace my legacy blog, which backs up what I’m saying.
+In 2008, before we launched Smart Insights I set up a new WordPress blog to replace my legacy blog, which backs up what I'm saying.

-Initially I set it up on a subdomain http://blog.davechaffey.com.
+Initially, I set it up on a subdomain http://blog.davechaffey.com.

 I pointed all my run-of-site nav links at this sub-domain.